NBA Mock Draft 2018: Michael Porter Jr.'s back injury one of many questions after No. 1

 Kevin Huerter | Maryland | Soph | SG

 Huerter, who was good at the combine, has reportedly also been really good in private workouts -- all of which made it sensible for the 6-6 shooter to leave Maryland after two seasons.
 He averaged 14.8 points, 5.0 rebounds and 3.4 assists in 34.4 minutes a game for a Maryland team that finished 39th at KenPom.
 But the key stat is that Huerter made 41.7 percent of the 5.5 3-pointers he took per contest.
 So he projects as a wing with size who can be a reliable threat from the perimeter.
+No, the hand injury he just suffered isn't ideal.
+But there's no real reason to think it'll cost him much, if it all, on draft night.

 |25